kdmarrett/malloc/README.md

 Karl Marrett
 Nan Jiang
-CSE 374 HW6
-Feb 20th
+Feb 20th 2015

-README for dist program
+# Program mimicking c functions 'malloc' and 'free'

 Dist is program that mimics some of the features of the functions malloc and free.
 The getmem.c, print_heap.c, and get mem_stats were developed